-Student Signature:
+rudent Signature:

-Date:
+ate:

 Venipuncture Performance

-Students are not permitted to perform venipuncture and/or administer contrast opatient as part of their clinical education.
-Students will be instructed in basic venipuncture as part of the Radiographic Procedures III course. n a
+cudents are not permitted to perform venipuncture and/or administer contrast on a atient as part of their clinical education.
+Students will be instructed in basic enipuncture as part of the Radiographic Procedures III course.

-Student Signature:
+rudent Signature:

-Date: -
+Date: